Family Meals Focus

 Being free and relaxed with eating seemed scary at first

 Initially, my patients and I worried that such permission would send them out of control with their eating.
 In practice, being able to eat the foods they liked in satisfying amounts gave their eating order and stability.
 Foods that were no longer forbidden became ordinary foods that they could eat in ordinary ways.
 Large portion sizes become unappealing in the context of regular and reliable meals and snacks featuring adequate amounts of rewarding food.
-Healthy foods became appealing once they no longer had to eat them.
+So-called “healthy foods” became appealing once they no longer had to eat them.
 As the years went on, I gradually organized my observations into a formal model and gave it a name: the Satter Eating Competence Model.4 My name is on the model to protect it, to keep others from giving it meanings different from what I intend.
 I also gradually wrote and clinically tested and retested a paper-and-pencil test to define attitudes and behaviors that make up healthy and positive eating.
 That became the 16 item ecSI – the Satter Eating Competence Inventory – that Dr. Lohse and I validated and tested.

 ecSatter addresses eating attitudes and behavior, not food selection